Hi, I’m Karlee!

 Fast forward one year later, and I was celebrating my first anniversary free from disordered eating and exercise while halfway done with my 200-hour yoga teacher training.
 Combining the benefits of yoga and meditation with my background in nutrition was one of the best decisions I’ve ever made, and I strive to help others on their own path to intentional and mindful living.
 My life’s mission is to assist you in the journey to feeling comfortable and confident in the body you have right now, not waiting to be a certain size to start living your life with joy, and starting to feel at home within your body, mind, and spirit.

-I currently live in Aurora, Colorado with my dog baby, Cora.
+I currently live in Denver, Colorado with my dog baby, Cora.
 When I’m not teaching yoga or working with clients, we love trying new foods and restaurants, taking yoga classes, reading new books (or re-reading the Harry Potter series), playing fetch, eating donuts, hiking, biking, kayaking, and camping with friends and family!
 I’m passionate about anything involving the outdoors, laughter, good food, and good people!
 If you’d like to check out my class schedule and upcoming events, please follow me on social media or

 Ready to Get Started?